maxwelljoslyn/finishthestory/README.md

 The original Finish the Story board game was developed by Achi Mishra, Chen Ji, Alison Crosby, Kendra Shu, Raghu Mina, and Keyu Lai.

-The web adaptation of the board game was implemented by Maxwell Joslyn.
+This (prototype) web adaptation of the board game was implemented by Maxwell Joslyn.
+It has all the functionality of the original, though the UI is still bare-bones.